Resolution No. 12

 - Admit you’re addicted – This is obviously the most important step with any addiction.
 If you don’t admit it and don’t recognize that you have an addiction then in your head you are not addicted.
-It’s only when other people start to say things like ‘You drink a lot of coffee don’t you?’ or when your work colleagues start calling you ‘mr coffee'( I wonder if that’s how ‘Mr T’ got his name.) that you start thinking that you might be addicted.
-When you recognise the addiction it’s time to start taking action.
+It’s only when other people start to say things like ‘You drink a lot of coffee don’t you?’ or when your work colleagues start calling you ‘Mr coffee'( I wonder if that’s how ‘Mr. T’ got his name.) that you start thinking that you might be addicted.
+When you recognize the addiction it’s time to start taking action.

 - Breaking the pattern – As I said before your aim is to control the habit rather than have the habit control you, so we are not going for giving up coffee we are looking to cut down and be in control.
 You can break the pattern by swapping coffee with water.
 For example if you have 3 cups of coffee before leaving for work, replace your second cup of coffee with a glass of water.
 This has two benefits; you are breaking the pattern of your coffee habit and you are re-hydrating your body (too much coffee can dehydrate you, this is why a lot of heavy coffee drinkers get headaches).

 - Resisting the craving – When we have a habit of any kind we get cravings to indulge in our habit.
 When you have a craving to have a cup of coffee during the day, resist it and do something else for 20 minutes.
 Cravings usually disappear when we have our minds focused on something else, so if you can manage to resist a craving for coffee and busy yourself with something else for 20 minutes your craving will go away.
 It might return again and you may have to busy yourself a few times throughout the day but your cravings will weaken as you mentally get stronger and are able to control the cravings.